 At the 2002 Los Angeles Premiere of ‘Hey Arnold!: The Movie’

-Right?!
-She really went for it here—the stiff curled bangs, the knotty updo, the faux flower, the one red streak of hair.
-All essential elements in anyone’s early 2000s look.
+Yes, this hair was actually considered fashionable in 2002.
+Brie really went for it here—the stiff curled bangs, the knotty updo, the faux flower, and the one dyed red streak in her updo.
+All essential elements in anyone’s early 2000s look!

 From 2003-2009: The Teenage Years